 While the survey should not take longer than 10-15 minutes, this is an opportunity to make your thoughts heard and improve your workplace, so be sure to share your thoughts, feedback, and suggestions candidly.

-[INSERT COMPANY NAME] will use this survey to improve its organizational culture, increase effectiveness and productivity, and provide a supportive, growth-focused, and collaborative work environment, so please provide your honest, constructive feedback.
+We will use this survey to improve organizational culture, increase effectiveness and productivity, and provide a supportive, growth-focused, and collaborative work environment.

-If you have any questions, do not hesitate to reach out to [Survey Leader].
+If you have any guestions, do not hesitate to reach out to [INSERT SPONSOR EMAIL].